GavDotZip/Health-Analysis/README.md

-Health Data Analysis :doctor:
+Health Data Analysis :hospital:

-This repository holds multiple projects exploring health data analysis :doctor:
+This repository holds multiple projects exploring health data analysis :health_worker:

 With both R and Python, multiple insights can be gained using pre-existing datasets :anatomical_heart: